 poverty and injustice news

-Some people will experience difficulty with debt and related issues because of the changes since the reduction in Universal Credit and fuel price rises.
-Citizens Advice research suggest debt effects a third of us and a bigger proportion of families with children.
+Some people will experience difficulty with debt because of the changes since the reduction in Universal Credit and fuel price rises.
+Citizens Advice research suggest debt effects a third of us and a bigger proportion of peoplewho have children.
 Rural Action Derbyshire highlight how local Citizens Advice bureaus all expect demand from people in debt to rise, including people who have never experienced it before.
 If you can signpost people to seek help sooner rather than later it will be of benefit.

 If you need that help don't let any negative feelings stop you from seeking help.
 Taking control of the situation and managing it rather than ignoring it could be a really positive first step.
 It may particularly be important where a relationship breakdown, or redundancy, or loss of earnings or additional caring has occurred or for someone with a disability.
 All of us can be vulnerable to scams and fraudsters or illegal money lenders (loan sharks) and well as frequently experiencing poor mental wellbeing which impacts a persons ability to cope financially.
 See sources of help below to ensure you get the money you are entitled to or how to access legal and affordable loans from a Credit Union or Community Bank.
 For Clergy and PCC members there is also the Churches Mutual Credit Union.

 Sources of help in Derbyshire.

 The Derbyshire Unemployed Workers Centre (DUWC) have published a Guide to Claiming Benefits and Credits following Redundancy.
 The aim of this guide is to give people the information they need to enable them to access the benefits system and claim what they are entitled to.
 Download the Guide HERE.